 Tax must be paid on virtually all vehicles that are registered in the UK – and that includes HGVs.

-However, not all drivers are following the rules.
+However, not all drivers are following the rules, some are driving without tax.
 According to data from the Department of Transport, the number of untaxed vehicles on UK roads has trebled since paper tax discs were scrapped in 2014.

 For lorries that weigh more than 3.5 tonnes when loaded, you need to get HGV tax.
 If you have taxed the vehicle before, you will usually get a reminder letter.
 You can apply to renew your tax by filling in an application form – V85, which is available on the government website.

 You can apply in person at a post office that deals with vehicle tax, and you will need to take the vehicle logbook (V5C) with you.

 Road tax on a truck is in addition to the HGV road user levy that must be paid by all businesses and owners operating trucks on the UK’s roads.

 What is the penalty for driving without tax?

 It is illegal and the person may be penalized if found driving without tax.
 There are a few exceptions to the rule, but HGVs and other large vehicles don’t tend to fall into that bracket.

 It is almost impossible to get away with driving a vehicle that is not taxed because the DVLA runs monthly checks for all vehicles that are registered in the UK.